A new paradigm: harnessing voice tech in healthcare

 Teri is a Sport & Exercise Physician and Clinical Assistant Professor at the University of British Columbia.
 He is the creator and host of The Voice Den, a revolutionary online voice tech reality show that combines his passion for voice technology and education.
 He is the Founder of Voice First Health, a leading podcast covering the intersection of voice-first technology and healthcare.
 Teri is also the founder of Briefcast, the premier flash briefing network on Amazon Alexa.

-Voice technology in healthcare Rldkbapm
+Voice technology in healthcare Ramq5pb5m

 Nathan Treloar